 Learning never stops in data science.
 It is an ever-evolving field and we need to keep evolving with it.
 You’ve learned linear and logistic regression so far – extend your knowledge beyond that now.
 Learn algorithms like decision trees, random forest, and even neural networks.

 And like I mentioned before, you should learn by applying.
 Theoretical knowledge is good to have but it’s useless if you don’t put it into practice.
 Pick up the datasets we spoke about earlier and apply these newly learned algorithms.
 You are likely to see a significant improvement in your model!

 Now, let’s take a step outside the tools and techniques.
-I want to emphasize on the importance of building your network and profile in the data science community.
+I want to emphasize the importance of building your network and profile in the data science community.

 Start attending data science focused events like meetups and conferences.
 You will meet like-minded people as well as experienced professionals who can guide you.
 I have seen plenty of aspiring data science professionals acquiring job offers through these events so I an vouch for their usefulness!

 You should also focus on the digital aspect of your profile.
 You have clearly been working with data science projects so showcase your work to the community!
 Upload your code to GitHub and start publishing blogs/articles on your findings.
 This helps prospective employers see that you possess good knowledge about the subject.

 - I can’t decide which algorithms I should work on: This is a classic all-time question.
 It has baffled and puzzled many data science aspirants.
 My advice – work on the algorithms that are being used in your organization.
 This lasers down your focus to what’s required by your data science team.
 That intra-organization transition we spoke about earlier?
 This is a great approach to showcase your value to the existing data science team